paulscherrerinstitute/tosca/README.md

 `#` (`A16*`, `A16#`, `A16*#` or `A16#*`, ...).
 For VME slave maps use `SLAVE`.

-Any address or size can be written in decimal, hexadecimal with leading `0x` or in more human readable form with suffixes `k`, `M`, `G` (for powers of 1024, not case sensitive).
+Any resource address or size can be written in decimal, hexadecimal with leading `0x` or in more human readable form with suffixes `k`, `M`, `G` (for powers of 1024, not case sensitive).
 Also sums and differences are supported.
 E.g. `1M` meaning `0x100000` or `1M3k-80` meaning `0x100bb0`.